HashEx/mns-docs/docs/dexzones.rst

 Premium Domains Registration
 --------

-Premium domain is a domain with length equal and less than 6 symbols, e.g. *hashex.mnt*.
+Premium domain is a domain with length equal or less than 6 symbols, e.g. *hashex.mnt*.
 Rules and prices for Premium domains will be posted later.